maziac/DeZog/design/reversedebugging.md

 - scopesRequest: No special behavior.
 - stackTraceRequest: The stack trace request does not request the stack from Remote but uses the internal reverse debug stack instead.
 - variablesRequest: No special behavior.
 The only special variables that change are the registers.
 These are set by theStep/CpuHistory in the Z80Registers.

+# State Restoration

+At the moment (DeZog 3.3) no state restoration is supported.
+The remote is not really involved.
+Memory, port or sprites states do not change when going back in history.
+Also the register state does not really change.
+The only thing that changes are the register (and memory slot) values **displayed** to the user.

+For spot history on every breakpoint the complete machine state would have to be stored/restored.
+I.e. all memory pages (not only 64k).
+This is probably too much either memory or performance-wise.

+For true cpu-history for each step the diff (mainly the memory diff) could be taken.
+True history is only supported bei zsim and ZEsarUX.
+ZEsarUX 11 will get support to restore the memory for each history step.
+But probably without DMA support.
+DMA support is a problem.
+Without for each cpu cycle a max of 2 bytes would be changed per instruction.
+With DMA this could be much more.
+ZEsarUX will not support history with DMA (at least not in the near future).
+Zsim does not support DMA at all.

+Here are some thoughts on state preservation/restoring.
+- port states:
+  - zesarux: not supported
+  - zsim:
+    - could be done
+    - E.g. keypresses and audio out would be visualized during reverse debugging
+- memory:
+  - zesarux: support in v11
+  - zsim:
+    - could be done
+    - for each cpu step the memory before and after is saved
+    - a max of 2 bytes
+    - both directions are stored to easily move forwards and backwards
+- sprites:
+  - zesarux: not supported
+  - zsim: sprites are not supported

+## Open

+Currently (v3.3) the true cpu history is handled mainly in DeZog.
+I.e. DeZog only retrieves the history from the Remote.
+Display of register history values is solely done inside DeZog.

+With ZEsarUX v11 it will support a 'cpu-history restore' command that will restore the registers and the memory in the Remote.

+If DeZog would use this command the responsibilities would be shared between both.
+With this command it would be possible to move the responsibility completely to ZEsarUX.
+The drawback is that the interface would be changed and so also the internal zsim would have to be changed accordingly.